Information for suppliers

 Rural Northwest Health is committed to the health purchasing policies issued by Health Purchasing Victoria (HPV) that became mandatory on July 1, 2016.
 More information on procurement reform including a link to the HPV policies can be found on the HPV website.

-Procurement Complaints Management outlines the procedure that Rural Northwest Health uses to respond to a procurement activity or process complaint.
+The Procurement Complaints Procedure document outlines the procedure that Rural Northwest Health uses to respond to a procurement activity or process complaint.

 The Procurement Activity Plan 2019/20 provides suppliers with an indication of likely sourcing activities for both goods and services or construction and refurbishment for Rural Northwest Health for the next 12 to 18 months.
 (Please note that these are indications only.
 No guarantee to procure is given or intended.)